CHAPTER 1 Cape Town South Africa The Arrival by the Sea of Darkness 23rd of November 2015

 Andy laughed and said, “Poetry wind 101, if you don’t know how to tie a not, tie it a lot.
 Thank you, a Billy Pawn shake up.”

-“I see said the blind man, and he picked up his hammer and saw,” Andy replying as he jumped down off of the barrel of water.
+“I see said the blind man, and he picked up his hammer and saw,” Andy replied as he jumped down off the barrel of water.
 “Love and Wisdom.
 Look Red how beautiful those mountain ridges are!”

-The sun knows when to exploit the environment, Red replying with gleaming eyes and a smile, The great Cape Peninsula of Africa.
+The sun knows when to exploit the environment, Red replied with gleaming eyes and a smile, the great Cape Peninsula of Africa.
 Hope of Good is beautiful.